 Threats and Solutions

-Manta saviours
+Manta Saviours

 In the past few decades, the effort to study and protect mantas has increased.
 People, driven by their passion for the ocean, have created several associations.
 They have unified these energies to create networks with the purpose of the conservation of these wonderful creatures.